Food Hygiene Rating Scheme

 - supermarkets, bakeries and delicatessens

-Smaller businesses that are a low risk to people's health (such as a newsagents selling sweets) are not included on the scheme.
-Child minders and businesses that offer caring services at home are also excluded, but can ask to receive a food hygiene rating if they wish.
+Small businesses that are a low risk to people's health (e.g a newsagents selling sweets) aren't included in the scheme.
+Child minders and businesses offering catering services at home are excluded, but can ask to receive a food hygiene rating.

-At the time of inspection, the hygiene standards are then rated on a scale which shows how well the business does overall.
-The scale ranges from 0 (urgent improvement required) up to:
+At the time of inspection, hygiene standards are rated on a scale which shows how well the business does overall.
+The scale ranges from 0 to 5:

-If the Council finds hygiene standards to be very poor with an imminent risk to health (meaning food is not safe to eat), they will take action to protect its customers.
-This could mean closing part of the business and food production down until improvements are made.
+If we find hygiene standards to be very poor with an immediate risk to health (i.e food is unsafe to eat), we will take action to protect customers.
+We may need to close down the business until improvements are made.

-Businesses rated '0' or '1' must make urgent or major improvements to their hygiene standards.
-The Council will give advice and guidance, as well as enforcement measures, to make sure this happens.
-Business advice: how to improve or appeal your rating.
+Businesses rated 0 or 1 must make urgent or major improvements to their hygiene standards.
+We will give advice, as well as undertaking enforcement measures, to make sure this happens.